AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

 All imports from natu have to go through model.utils.
 Import nothing from natu directly.
 If a module needs something from natu.units, natu.math or natu.numpy : first import it into model.utils and then get it from there.
 This is because we need a single point to control natu.

-The precommit hook script is fragile to `git mv` commands.
-In this case do the tests manually, then commit with -n option.